webtechnick/CakePHP-Seo-Plugin/readme.markdown

 * Highly configurable and intelligent 404 deep url guessing utilizing levenshtein's distance and your sitemap.xml
 * Highly configurable and customizable Meta Tags for any incoming URI
 * Title tag overwrites based on URI
+* Custom Status Codes based on URI
 * Scrapper Banning administration, complete with honeyPot baiting for scrappers to ban themselves.

 ## Changelog
+* 6.1.0 Added special case 200 Status Code to return noindex for easier and low bandwidth url killing than 410
 * 6.0.0 Updated for CakePHP 2.0
 * 5.1.0 New SeoUrls Shell to run sitemap levenshtein import on-demand.
 * 5.0.0 New Levenshtein Distance formula to best guess the appropriate 301 based off the 404 request.